ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

 The `setup_ubuntu1804` folder in the Github repository runs an independent playbook that will execute an initial server setup for the managed nodes.
 The options stores in the `vars/default.yml` variable file.
 We define the following setting below:

-- `create_user`: The name of the remote sudo user to create.
+* `create_user`: The name of the remote sudo user to create.
 In our case, it will be admin.
-- `copy_local_key`: Path to a local SSH public key that will be copied as authorized key for the new user.
+* `copy_local_key`: Path to a local SSH public key that will be copied as an authorized key for the new user.
 By default, it copies the key from the current system user running Ansible.
-- `sys_packages`: An array with a list fundamental packages to be installed.
+* `sys_packages`: An array with a list of fundamental packages to be installed.

 Run the playbook with the following commands.